stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

 gigantic walls and pillars of a forgotten city, crumbling and vine-grown, and of damp, silent, stone steps leading interminably down into the darkness of abysmal treasure-vaults and inconceivable catacombs.
 Especially was it unwise to rave of the living things that might haunt such a place;
-of creatures half of the jungle and half of the impiously aged city&mdash;fabulous creatures which even a Pliny might describe with scepticism; things that might have sprung up after the great apes had overrun the dying city with the walls and the pillars, the vaults and the weird carvings.
-Yet after he came home for the last time Sir Wade would speak of such matters with a shudderingly uncanny zest, mostly after his third glass at the Knight&rsquo;s Head; boasting of what he had found in the jungle and of how he had dwelt among terrible ruins known only to him.
+of creatures half of the jungle and half of the impiously aged city--fabulous creatures which even a Pliny might describe with scepticism; things that might have sprung up after the great apes had overrun the dying city with the walls and the pillars, the vaults and the weird carvings.
+Yet after he came home for the last time Sir Wade would speak of such matters with a shudderingly uncanny zest, mostly after his third glass at the Knight's Head; boasting of what he had found in the jungle and of how he had dwelt among terrible ruins known only to him.
 And finally he had spoken of the living things in such a manner that he was taken to the madhouse.
 He had shewn little regret when shut into the barred room at Huntingdon, for his mind moved curiously.
 Ever since his son had commenced to grow out of infancy he had liked his home less and less, till at last he had seemed to dread it.
-The Knight&rsquo;s Head had been his headquarters, and when he was confined he expressed some vague gratitude as if for protection.
+The Knight's Head had been his headquarters, and when he was confined he expressed some vague gratitude as if for protection.
 Three years later he died.

-  Wade Jermyn&rsquo;s son Philip was a highly peculiar person.
+  Wade Jermyn's son Philip was a highly peculiar person.
 Despite a strong physical resemblance to his father, his appearance and conduct were in many particulars so coarse that he was universally shunned.
 Though he did not inherit the madness which was feared by some, he was densely stupid and given to brief periods of uncontrollable violence.
 In frame he was